Marseille must-sees 2023: Top things to do in Marseille

 A boat trip to the Frioul Islands is a popular thing to do in Marseille France

-The Frioul Islands If, Pomègues, Ratonneau and Tiboulen.
-This archipelago offers is almost like a little paradise thanks to its microclimate, aquamarine waters, rare flowers, hidden coves, limestone formations and pristine beaches.
-Most tourists take a shore excursion to the island of If, known for its Château d’If.
-Soon after the construction of this16th century fortress, which had been commissioned by King François I, it was converted into a prison.
-Alexandre Dumas’ novel The Count of Monte Cristo features this fascinating castle.
+The Frioul Islands If, Pomรจgues, Ratonneau and Tiboulen.
+This archipelago is almost like a little paradise thanks to its microclimate, aquamarine waters, rare flowers, hidden coves, limestone formations, and pristine beaches.
+Most tourists take a shore excursion to the island of If, known for its Chรขteau d’If.
+Soon after the construction of this 16th-century fortress, which had been commissioned by King Franรงois I, it was converted into a prison.
+Alexandre Dumas’s novel The Count of Monte Cristo features this fascinating castle.

 The Calanques National Park forms another popular Marseille boat excursion destination.
-You can find these rocky inlets in between the coastline’s limestone cliffs from Marseille to Cassis.
-With their crystal-clear waters, secluded beaches and charming restaurants, these natural wonders are true tourist-magnets.
+You can find these rocky inlets between the coastline’s limestone cliffs from Marseille to Cassis.
+With their crystal-clear waters, secluded beaches, and charming restaurants, these natural wonders are true tourist magnets.
 Calanque de Sormiou is Marseille’s most popular one and therefore very crowded during peak season.
 Visiting the Calanques by boat will only allow you to see them from a distance.
 For the ultimate hiking experience and a refreshing dip amidst the most spectacular scenery, we’d recommend Calanque d’en Vau.
 So, make sure that your vacation packing list includes hiking shoes.

 One of the most popular things to do in Marseille is taking a boat tour to some of the places nearby